 Is 8×8 Customer Service Worth The Cost?

 8×8 has packages that range from $25/month for each user to $172/month for each user.
-Your cost will inevitably go up if you need more features.
+Your cost of the PBX cloud solution will inevitably go up if you need more features.
 That said, the price for each tier does drop as you add more users.

 If you want speedy live chat support, sufficient resources to solve problems yourself, and aren’t the type to reach out to companies over the phone anyway then you should be right at home with 8×8.